 Then simply ask for guidance when you do your list and decide on which of your goals is the most important.

-What to do once you have your one priority business goal for 2017
+What to do once you have your one priority business goal

 Once you’ve got your one priority business goal, WRITE IT DOWN.